penetrick0/Injection-Attack-Detection/README.md

 # Injection-Attack-Detection
+The CIC IDS 2017 data set was used.<br>
-CNN Model + N-gram for Injection Attack Detection
+[CNN Model + N-gram for Injection Attack Detection]